 Some of you may say “You talk nonsense!
 Who will provide for me and my family then?”
 I know things have not yet been perfect, but do you remember why we human beings have continued to make strenuous efforts for technological advancement so far?
 It must have been originally and mainly for skipping hard work.
 Now, as the above news indicates, the world seems to keep moving around without our work.
 I’m sure it’s thanks to the surplus value made by high-performance machines, robots, etc. We may be going to be free from work only for money in the near future.

 We work for something more than economic return

-Even in such an ideal future, I believe we will keep on working, though we may not call it work if the definition of work is doing something for money.
-According to Donald Super, a psychologist famous for his Career Development Theory, work values can be evaluated in 15 scales, and Economic Return is only one of them.
-The scales where the work of our company would score high are Creativity (work which permits one to invent new things, design new products, or develop new ideas) and Aesthetic (work which permits one to make beautiful things and to contribute beauty to the world.
+Even in such an ideal future, I believe we will keep on working.
+We may not call it work if the definition of work is doing something for money, though.
+According to Donald Super, a psychologist famous for his Career Development Theory, work values can be evaluated in 15 scales.
+As you may be surprised, economic return is only one of them.
+I believe the work of our company would score high in two scales: creativity and aesthetic.
+The scale of creativity values work that permits one to invent new things, design new products, or develop new ideas.
+The latter one, aesthetic, highly rates work that permits one to make beautiful things and to contribute beauty to the world.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.